Azure/azure-functions-sql-extension/README.md

 - **By Design:** The table used by a SQL binding or SQL trigger cannot contain two columns that only differ by casing (Ex.
 'Name' and 'name').
 - **By Design:** Non-CSharp functions using SQL bindings against tables with columns of data types `BINARY` or `VARBINARY` need to map those columns to a string type.
 Input bindings will return the binary value as a base64 encoded string.
 Output bindings require the value upserted to binary columns to be a base64 encoded string.
 - **Planned for Future Support:** SQL bindings against tables with columns of data types `GEOMETRY` and `GEOGRAPHY` are not supported.
 Issue is tracked [here](https://github.com/Azure/azure-functions-sql-extension/issues/654).
+- Issues resulting from upstream dependencies can be found [here](https://github.com/Azure/azure-functions-sql-extension/issues?q=is%3Aopen+is%3Aissue+label%3Aupstream).

 ### Output Bindings